jshrake/grimoire-legacy/README.md

 - [video](./examples/video/): `cargo run -- ./examples/video`
 - [webcam](./examples/webcam/): `cargo run -- ./examples/webcam`

+Read [the spec](./SPEC.md) for a complete description of the configuration schema and runtime behavior.

 ## Install

 You need to build and install grimoire from source using [rust](https://www.rust-lang.org/en-US/install.html) and install the required system dependencies: